Non-Invertible Higher-Categorical Symmetries: Examples: Non-Invertible 2-Categorical Symmetries in 4d

-Now we move onto the global fusion of the 1-morphisms.
-For the lines in $D_{2}^{(i)}$, the fusion outcome is almost the same as in \eqref{eq:fusion_in_D2i_operator} except we need to account for the group composition of the surface labels i.e.
+Notice that the fusion 1-category of lines within the defect $D_2^{(i)}$ is isomorphic to the Tambara-Yamagami fusion-category $TY(\mathbb Z_2\times \mathbb Z_2)$.
+The fusion of lines on distinct surfaces $D_{2}^{i}$ and $D_{2}^{j}$ with $j\in \left\{\id,LR\right\}$ is almost the same as in \eqref{eq:fusion_in_D2i_operator} except we need to account for the group composition of the surface labels, i.e.,